-The Dull World Of Communism
+Chapter 3.
+The Dull World of Communism

 Communist ideology has produced a noticeably conservative, rigid, colorless society.
 To understand this, one needs only recall Communists' attitude toward their own citizens.
 As stressed earlier, the materialist philosophy at the root of Communism sees a human being as composed only of matter.
 It denies the existence of a human soul or spirit, claiming that human consciousness is nothing more than a product of "matter in motion."
 To the materialist, therefore, human beings are only advanced machines.
 All their thoughts and feelings are deemed to be the results of chemical reactions happening within the machine.

 In other words, materialists believe that the cells and the atoms composing us have consciousness, the ability to think, see and hear, take pleasure in beauty, and feel sorrow when confronted with bad experiences.
 If you asked these people if an atom can think, they would certainly say no, but they do think that thinking ability arises when some atoms come together to form the brain.

 Moreover, Marxist ideology supposes that all of human culture and consciousness is materially based.
 According to Communist thinking, no independent consciousness exists apart from the material world around us.
 On the contrary, human consciousness is experienced completely within the world of matter.
 Marx claimed that, "It is not the consciousness of men that determines their being, but, on the contrary, their social being that determines their consciousness."54 Ludwig Feuerbach, one leading Marxist thinker, summed up the nonsense of materialist logic when he declared, "a person is what he eats."